analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 {% endhighlight%}

-Custom script for visitorTypePurchase, the default value is customer:
+Custom script for visitorTypePurchase, the default value is `customer`:

 {% highlight javascript %}